-COMM 2400 Writing for the Electronic Media (3)
+COMM 2400 Writing for the Electronic Media (3) - (online and on campus)

 Prerequisites: COMM 1200, ENGL 1020

 This course will cover formats and techniques of writing for the broadcast media.
 The course will discuss writing copy for the electronic media including general continuity, commercials, and information related copy such as public service announcements and editorials.